 Eddie’s rooftop yell (more below) was my number one scene and my son’s favorite scene was Brendon’s snap (also below).
 But that culminating hug – that powerful gripping hug Eddie and Pete shared inferred friendship that went beyond bloodline.

 Sneaky Pete (Marius)

-I liked Ribis in the movie Saving Private Ryan and immediately enjoyed this actor as the lead – playing the role of Marius, posing as Pete.
+I liked Ribis in the movie Saving Private Ryan and enjoyed this actor as the lead – playing the role of Marius, posing as Pete.

 Various scenes with Eddie let us get to know him through conversation.
 We ached when his body was injured (ordered by Vince) and as Eddie sat bandaged on the couch, telling his captor to relax because he does not want to be there either… we know this character – and the bond is there.
-My absolute favorite scene of the entire series was the one with Eddie on the roof.
-He escaped (in a believable way) and gets to the roof to call his brother (Marius posing as Pete).
-Pete insists that Eddie cannot escape right now – and he must go back down and stay in captivity – well Eddie lets out this wail.
+My favorite scene of the series was the one with Eddie on the roof.
+He escaped (in a believable way) and made it to the roof to call his brother (Marius posing as Pete).
+Pete insisted that Eddie cannot escape right now – and he must go back down and stay in captivity – well Eddie lets out this wail.
 The camera backs off and we feel the wail with the vastness of the rooftop (see next photo) and the city beyond.

-And so as Eddie wailed – it reminded me of times in life when complete frustration has swelled to the point of reaching the brim.
+As Eddie wailed – it reminded me of times in life when complete frustration has swelled to the point of reaching the brim.
 An exhaling ughhhhhh….. then time to regroup…. back to work…. and yes, he could do this – and back down he went.